 Nearly 200 men with ropes were needed to guide a truck along a complex, eight-hour drive to the top of Mount Wilson in California, in order to deliver the 100-inch mirror for the Hooker Telescope.
 And, boy was it worth it!
 The Hooker Telescope proved that the universe is expanding and that other galaxies truly exist.

-Do you have any interesting facts about telescopes?
+Do you know any fun facts about telescopes?
 Share them in the comments below!